ansys/ansys-tools-common/doc/source/user_guide/report.rst

 * ``AEDT``
 * ``DPF``

 The report also includes several Python packages by default.
-The set of reported packages always includes the following:
+These packages are always included:

 * ``ansys-mapdl-core``
 * ``ansys-dpf-core``